-During the weekend of our visit it was actually rather hot (about 30 degrees Celsius) but in winters temperatures of -40 Celsius are not uncommon.
+During the weekend of our visit it was amazing weather (blue skies and about 30 degrees Celsius) but in winters temperatures of -40 Celsius are not uncommon.
 And the temperature isn’t the only thing that varies quite a bit, Winnipeg itself is really diverse!

-In the map below you can find all the Winnipeg highlights we visited during our weekend trip, as well as recommended places to eat and the hotel we stayed at.
+In this Winnipeg travel guide and the map below you can find all the Winnipeg highlights we visited during our weekend trip, as well as recommended places to eat and the hotel we stayed at.

 - Take a Hermetic Code tour in the Manitoba Legislative Building